 How To Propagate Coin Leaf Peperomia

 Propagating the coin leaf Polybotrya isn’t difficult.
-Take leaf cuttings, tip cuttings or stem cuttings during the spring.
+Take leaf cuttings, tip cuttings, or stem cuttings during the spring using sterile sharp scissors or pruning shears.

 Cut one of the leaves in half.
-Plant the cutting in moist soil in a small pot.
+Plant the cutting, with the leaf’s cut edge, in moist soil in a small pot.

-Make sure the cuttings receive moderate sunlight and soil remains moist.
+Make sure the cuttings receive moderate sunlight and the soil remains moist.
 Within one or two weeks, small leaflets should appear.

 These leaflets should soon grow to become their own new plants.
-After several weeks, or when the leaflets begin to crowd each other, transplant them to individual containers.
+After several weeks, or when the leaflets begin to crowd each other, transplant them into individual containers.

 Peperomia Polybotrya Pests or Diseases

-The coin-leaf peperomia can live for many years when watered correctly and doesn’t face any major threats.
+The raindrop plant flowers can live for many years when watered correctly and doesn’t face any major threats.

 With proper care, the only issue plants may encounter is an infestation of red spider mites and mealy bugs.

-These small critters suck the sap from the leaves, which cause small yellow spots to develop.
+These small critters suck the sap from the leaves, which causes small yellow spots to develop.
 The leaves eventually dry out and fall from the plant.

 - If you detect the yellow spots, look for spider mites webbing around the stems.